adityaks-lts/Code-Kalyaan-2345/README.md

 ## Acknowledgments

-- Inspired by the beauty of travel and exploration.
+- Inspired by Lenovo original website.
 - Special thanks to the our mentor/IA [Rahul Rajeevan Sir](https://github.com/Rahul-Rajeevan) for giving us directions and material for this project.